This post may contain affiliate links. Read my disclosure policy.

 - Dip the coated chicken into the almonds to cover on both sides, and place on the prepared baking sheet.

 - Bake for 15-20 minutes, or until chicken is cooked through.
+While the chicken is baking, prepare the sauce.
+Spoon the sauce over the chicken to serve.

 - While the chicken is cooking, heat oil in a saucepan over medium heat.